 We are photographers living with or affected by mental illness; supporting each other one photograph at a time.
 Join our community, submit today!

-Photo taken by Yoshimi Teh, 24, in Honolulu, HI.
+Photo taken by Anonymous 24, in Honolulu, Hawaii.
 She will be receiving her BA in art history and computer science in 2013, after walking away from being a studio arts major.
-She grew tired of what she described as the constant backstabbing and two faced studio community that she was at first involved in.
-Yoshimi stuck through her education in studio arts until she gained enough studio knowledge to be able to work on the side while pursuing a different major and a minor.
 Her encounter with adversities caused her to lose faith in the world, leaving her discouraged and depressed.
 However, she remains determined to make things better.

 About this photo: This photograph is worth a thousand words.
 It challenges the viewers to reevaluate the very fabric of society, individuals, media and such.
 It dares you to think deeper when there is a possibility that you might not like what you discover.
 It reminds us that awareness of an issue is the first step to changing, hopefully for the better.